A professional troublemaker

 By high school, I decided that the formal education system is more a pipe designed to feed the “norm” rather than a place to build up curiosity — a lesson I carried with me throughout life.
 As a result, I chose a path that will always challenge me and the status quo (therefore the troublemaker).
 But also be governed by a unique side effect – enabling me to look back into the present.
 I build up my career on “things that I knew that I didn’t know.”
 I always took assignments that I hadn’t done before.
 I regularly pushed myself to explore new fields, tools, and methods that would redefine my vantage point on any given challenge.

 I currently reside in Gothenburg, Sweden.
-I’m splitting my time between helping governments, NGOs and C-Suite executives to explore coming opportunities at TEMPUS.MOTU, challenging the status quo at the Dead Rabbit Society and setting up and international Think-Do-Rethink tank to help countries/organisations to find the right path forward.
+I’m splitting my time between helping governments, NGOs and C-Suite executives to explore coming opportunities at TEMPUS.MOTU, challenging the status quo at Black Swan Theatre we are filming documentaries and producing events to help countries/organisations to find the right path forward.
 I travel and change the way we experience the world, the way we think about thinking, and transform the way we understand change.
 I give speeches that frame questions and help people identify and abandon old paradigms and rethink thinking.